 Recently I read a post by K. Dawn Byrd entitled Stress Relief 101 for Writers.
 She shares some tips for writing; one in particular stood out for me: her habit is to schedule her writing of books in 30-day spurts.
 Every time she finish a 30-day stint, she stops to take a break and pauses for about two weeks.
 It gives her space between her last project and the next one.
 During this time she rests, 'chills out' and rejuvenates.
-I can only imagine, as she does not say it, that she returns to the next step of a project, she must tackle it with renewed energy and excitement.
+I can only imagine, as she does not say it, that when she starts her next project, she must tackle it with renewed energy and excitement.

 What a beautiful idea!
 In truth, we can hardly imagine such a thing, but what if we actually did such a thing not only with our writing, but other areas of our lives too?
 What would be the result?

 For instance, what about Pauses in our reading life?
 Instead of reaching for the next book before the cover of the one we just finished has cooled, what if we took a break, maybe a few days or a week or two -- I can hardly imagine that long between books, but let's just say -- what if we stopped to let what we just finished reading take hold in our minds.
 To ruminate and working through the ideas, writing our response to certain aspects, really letting the author's words speak, would our lives be richer for this pause?
 This time to focus and 'stew' on it a bit?